 If you let ExSB backup settings to zip files, the compression level is decided by current configuration of ExSB, which can be changed in Settings window.
 It's recommended to use the default compression level (1), as higher levels will slow down the backup progress.

-As its name declared, "direct folder" is simply a folder with all the data.
-Files are copied directly into it; registry entries are saved as .reg files in it; and there also are additional special data files such as INFO.ini to be used by ExSB.
+As its name declares, "direct folder" is simply a folder with all the data.
+Files are copied directly into it; registry entries are saved as .reg files in it; and there are also additional special data files such as INFO.ini to be used by ExSB.

 Direct folders are safer than zip files, because all files are in their original format.
 If you want, you can always compress the folder to be a zip, rar or 7z file.
 ExSB provides the feature post backup which allows you to use a script to compress the folder automatically when a backup operation finished.